wdporter/i-am-that-vuepress/61-matter-is-consciousness-itself/readme.md

 **Q:**&ensp;There is a long life behind me and I often wonder whether its many events took place by accident, or whether there was a plan.
 Was there a pattern laid down before I was born by which I had to live my life?
 If so, who made the plans and who enforced them?
 Can there be deviations and mistakes?
 Some say destiny is immutable and every second of life is predetermined; others say that pure accident decides everything.

 **M:**&ensp;You can have it as you like.
 You can distinguish a pattern in your life or see merely a chain of accidents.
 Explanations are meant to please the mind.
 They need not be true.
-Reälity is indefinable and indescribable.
+Reality is indefinable and indescribable.

 **Q:**&ensp;Sir, you are evading my question!
 I want to know how *you* look at it.
 Wherever we look we find a structure of unbelievable intelligence and beauty.
 How can I believe that the universe is formless and chaotic?
 Your world, the world in which you live, may be formless, but it need not be chaotic.